yippeiyi/Amazon_Product_Sales_and_Logistic_Performance/README.md

 # Improving_Amazon_Business_Operations_Using_Data
-Loooking into Amazon Sales data to produce actionable insights for potentially improving business operations and customer's logistic shipping experience.
+Looking into Amazon Sales data to produce actionable insights for potentially improving business operations and customer's logistic shipping experience.
+The programming language used for the entire of this project is R.